 2.4.2 Explicit long constants

-A decimal, octal, or hexadecimal integer constant immediately followed by 1 (letter ell) or L is a long constant, which, on the PDP-11, has 32 significant bits.
-As discussed below, on other machines integer and long values may be considered identical.
+A decimal, octal, or hexadecimal integer constant immediately followed by 1 (letter ell) or L is a long constant.
+As discussed below, on some machines integer and long values may be considered identical.

 2.4.3 Character constants